Biddulph Valley line: Decline

 All stations, with the exception of Biddulph, were demolished after closure; the track was lifted from Bucknall and Northwood to the junction near Congleton.

 Present day

 The line from Stoke-on-Trent to Bucknall and Northwood remained in use for stone traffic to and from Oakamoor and Caldon, where it served the sand sidings and the quarries.
-Subsequently, the line was mothballed in 1988, as a result of this traffic stopping.
+Subsequently, the line was mothballed in 1988, as a result of this traffic ending.